 These wheels are consumable, so they only last for a certain amount of time before they must be replaced.
 Because of this, it can be very tempting to purchase bargain and budget wheels that are extremely cheap.
 This is a bad idea.

 DeWalt makes several great wheels.
 Norton, Milwaukee, and Gemini also make some very strong products.
-Stay with these wheels and you will have a nice balance between cost and durability.
+Stay with these wheels, and you will have a nice balance between cost and durability.

 Pro Tip: The lower the grit, the larger and hotter the sparks that it creates and the more painful they will be if they hit your skin.

-This means that if you’re using a workbench you can use lower-grit wheels, but if you’re grinding under a 4 by 4 or in an awkward position, you will get very uncomfortable using low-grit wheels because it will take way more control to avoid the sparks and even the typical safety gear can only do so much to protect your ears, eyes, and body from the sparks that will ricochet around in an enclosed space.
+In that case, you will get very uncomfortable using low-grit wheels because it will take way more control to avoid the sparks, and even the typical safety gear can only do so much to protect your ears, eyes, and body from the sparks that will ricochet around in an enclosed space.

 Another thing to keep in mind regarding low-grit grinding wheels is that they can occasionally leave the appearance of scratches in your metal pieces.